klai890/wabisabi/README.md

 # Wabi Sabi
 Website for Wabi Sabi.
-Bootstrapped with a [NextJS template](https://startuplanding.redq.io/downloads/email/your@email.com/attachments/5).
-NextJS with Yarn package management, deployed with Vercel.
+Bootstrapped with a [NextJS template](https://startup-agency-classic.vercel.app/).
+Download the template [here](https://startuplanding.redq.io/downloads/email/your@email.com/attachments/5).
+Built with NextJS with Yarn package management and deployed with Vercel.